 LIC Singapore's exposure to changes in interest rates relates primarily to interest-earning financial assets such as Singapore Government bonds and corporate bonds.
-As LIC Singapore currently underwrites a single premium non-participating endowment product, , the assets backing the liabilities are earmarked specifically for this tranche.
-The assets backing policy liabilities are Singapore Government bonds of suitable tenor with such proportion in investment grade corporate bonds to achieve the investment return assumed for product pricing purposes.
+As LIC Singapore underwrites only single premium non-participating endowment products.
+The assets backing these policy liabilities are Singapore Government bonds of suitable tenor with such proportion in investment grade corporate bonds to achieve the investment return assumed for product pricing purposes.
 Interest rate risk is managed on an ongoing basis by considering the duration and maturity of assets and liabilities.
 Assets are also held in cash pending investment in appropriate bonds and to support the running expenses in the business.
-Matching assets and liabilities in terms of size, duration and currency therefore minimizes the asset-liability mismatch risks.
+Matching assets and liabilities in terms of size, duration minimizes the asset-liability mismatch risks.